Bandwidth Communications Services Agreement

 You will not (a) use any Service for any purpose other than your own internal business purposes or as permitted in the Product Terms; (b) make any Service available to, or use any Service for the benefit of, anyone other than you and your End Users, unless otherwise expressly stated in an Order Form; (c) sell, resell, or distribute any Service, or offer the Services, on a standalone basis; (d) attempt to gain unauthorized access to any Service or its related systems or networks.
 For the avoidance of doubt, your own internal business purposes may include making the Services available to End Users in connection with a Customer Application, as permitted under this Agreement; provided that such use does not include a sale or resale of the Services as a standalone offering.

 If you suspect or have knowledge of any fraudulent use of the Services, you will immediately stop using the impacted Services and notify Bandwidth.
 You acknowledge and agree that Bandwidth does not provide or warrant any fraud prevention.
 If we become aware of unusual Service-related volumes or patterns, we will make commercially reasonable efforts to notify you.
 Notwithstanding the foregoing, our sole obligation to you with respect to any actual, alleged or suspected fraudulent use of the Services will be to reasonably cooperate with you upon your request, and at no expense to Bandwidth, to assist your efforts to stop any fraudulent use of the Services that you report to us.
-You are and will remain solely responsible for all expenses and liabilities relating to the fraudulent use of the Services by you, your End Users, or any other person or entity directly or indirectly utilizing the Services.
+Except to the extent that such fraud arises directly out of the gross negligence or willful misconduct of Bandwidth, you are and will remain solely responsible for all expenses and liabilities, including usage charges, relating to the fraudulent use of the Services by you, your End Users, or any other person or entity directly or indirectly utilizing the Services.

 4. Fees and Payment Terms